Biku213/Planner-App-Bounty/writeup.md

 Personalization and Customization:
 - The Todo List Widget allows users to personalize their planner app experience by customizing their task lists.
 Users can add, edit, and delete tasks based on their specific needs and preferences.

-Here's how the Todo List Widget works:
+# How the Todo List Widget works:

 1. Task Management:
    - The widget starts with an empty task list.